 , Environmental Education Coordinator, 350 North Waukegan Road, Lake Forest, IL 60045.

-Lake Forest Open Lands is hiring counselors for its summer Center for Conservation Leadership program, a summer experiential education program for twenty 13 – 15 year old students.
+Lake Forest Open Lands is hiring counselors for its summer Center for Conservation Leadership program, a summer experiential education program for 16-18 high school students.

 Center for Conservation Leadership/Eco-Camp Counselor Position